Range Duty Registration

 - Do not share the links or password.

-- NARAM sport flyers are required to sign up for two-three sessions of range duty, our greatest need is Saturday and Sunday, July 25-26.
-If you fail to sign up, the Sport Range Director will sign you up at his discretion.
+- NARAM sport flyers are required to sign up for one-two sessions of range duty, our greatest need is Saturday, Sunday, Monday, July 24-26.

 - Range Duty signup is specific to the Sport Range only.
 The Contest Range and the North Coast cup have a seperate range duty signup system.